 During the Cold War, relations between Guinea and Germany fluctuated.
 Guinea broke off relations with the Federal Republic of Germany between 1970 and 1975.
-During this period, it developed active cooperation with the GDR.
+During this period it developed active cooperation with the former German Democratic Republic.
 Following the first democratic presidential elections in 2010 and the 2013 parliamentary elections, relations stabilised.
-Political exchange between the two countries’ Governments intensified in 2017 thanks to cooperation between Germany as the G20 Presidency and Guinea as Chair of the African Union.

 Germany condemned the military putsch to remove President Condé on 5 September 2021 and called for an immediate return to constitutional order.